-Compass is committed to the success of its English Learners ("EL's") and support will be offered both within academic courses and in supplemental settings via live instruction with EL tutors for English language acquisition and development.
-Compass will meet all applicable legal requirements for EL's as they pertain to annual notification to parents, scholar identification, placement, program options, EL and core content instruction, teacher qualifications and training, reclassification to fluent English proficient status, monitoring and evaluating program effectiveness, and standardized testing requirements.
-Compass will implement policies to assure proper placement, evaluation, and communication regarding EL's and the rights of scholars and parents.
+Compass will meet all applicable legal requirements for ELs as they pertain to annual notification to parents, scholar identification, placement, program options, EL and core content instruction, teacher qualifications and training, reclassification to fluent English proficient status, monitoring and evaluating program effectiveness, and standardized testing requirements.
+Compass will implement policies to assure proper placement, evaluation, and communication regarding ELs and the rights of scholars and parents.